-The Compensation Committee recognizes that no named executive officer is a party to an employment or other agreement providing for severance or change in control payments.
+No named executive officer is a party to an employment or other agreement providing for severance or change in control payments.

-Awards under the Senior Executive Long Term Incentive Compensation Plan and the Company's shareholder-approved equity incentive plans in effect through 2015 contain provisions for an acceleration of vesting, applicable to all participants, of awards upon a change in control.
+Awards under the Senior Executive Long Term Incentive Compensation Plan and the Company's shareholderapproved equity incentive plans in effect through 2015 contain provisions for an acceleration of vesting, applicable to all participants, of awards upon a change in control.